-The Pilanesberg Game Reserve is 2.3 hours from Johannesburg in the North West Province of South Africa.
+The Pilanesberg Game Reserve and its lodges is 2.3 hours from Johannesburg in the North West Province of South Africa.
 The Nature reserve includes the Sun City Resort.
 The is Malaria free making it suitable for children of all ages.

 The Pilanesberg Game Reserve features a large variety of lodges to meet everyone's requirements including families, honeymoon couples as well as conference delegates.
 The reserve is an excellent destination for travellers with children as it is only a one and a half hours drive away from Johannesburg in a malaria free region of South Africa.
 The extinct volcano, is home to a high concentration of game, making game viewing an unforgettable experience.

 - How large is the park?
 577 km square.

 - How old is the park?
 The park was established in 1971.

 - Who owns the park?
 This park is a National Park which means that the South African Government manages it.

 - Is it malaria free?
 Yes, the park is malaria free all year round.

 - Why does the park look circular on the map?
 The reserve follows the lines of an old volcano crater which erupted 1255 million years ago.

 - Is the park recommendable for children safaris?
 Yes, children of all ages have the opportunity to go game viewing in an enclosed vehicle.